Marder III: Marder III, Sd.Kfz. 139

 While the Panzer 38(t) had largely become obsolete as a tank in early 1942, it was still an excellent and plentiful platform for adaptation into a tank destroyer, among other roles.
 Since the Soviet 76.2 mm field gun was captured in large quantities, the decision was made to mate this gun to the Panzer 38(t).

-To do so, the mass production of the Panzer 38(t) Ausf.
+The mass production of the Panzer 38(t) Ausf.
 G was halted, and a modified superstructure was bolted onto the standard tank chassis in lieu of a gun turret.
 This upper structure mounted the gun and an extended gun shield, giving only limited protection for the commander, gunner, and the loader.
 Armor protection overall ranged from 10 to 50 mm, with no armor at all above and behind the gun compartment, which the crew occupied.
 It had a higher silhouette than the original Panzer 38(t), which made it more vulnerable to enemy fire.